 Christian

 Jesus told him, “Go and do likewise.”

 Let us examine our hearts.
 Are we more like the priest and the Levite, or the good Samaritan?
-Do we show the love of Jesus to those around us or do we pass by on the other side?
+Do we show the love of Jesus to those around us, or do we pass by on the other side?

 Lord, Show me how to reach out to my “neighbor”.
 Lead me along the path that will take me to the one you want me to help.
 Give me the opportunities to reach out in a personal way and to bring your love to the hurting.
 In Jesus’ Name, Amen

-With Love, Cindy
+In His Love, Cindy

+Christian